-PCA's methods of analysis include Charting analysis, Cyclical analysis, Fundamental analysis, Modern portfolio theory, Quantitative analysis and Technical analysis.
+PCA's method of analysis include Charting Analysis, Cyclical Analysis Fundamental Analysis, Modern Portfolio Theory, Quantitative Analysis and Technical Analysis.

 Charting analysis involves the use of patterns in performance charts.
 PCA uses this technique to search for patterns used to help predict favorable conditions for buying and/or selling a security.